-The Council leases a property at Pitt Street Sydney and the contract is made for a fixed period of 5 years, with an extension option.
+The Council leases properties across Greater Sydney.
+Lease contracts are made for fixed periods of 5 to 30 years, with extension options.
 Lease terms are negotiated on an individual basis and contain a wide range of different terms and conditions.
 The lease agreements do not impose any covenants but leased assets may not be used as security for borrowing purposes.
 The Council does not provide residual value guarantees in relation to leases.

-Extension and termination options are included in the property lease.
+Extension and termination options are included in a number of property leases.
 These terms are used to maximise operational flexibility in terms of managing contracts.
 The extension and termination options held are exercisable only by the Council and not by the respective lessor.
 In determining the lease term, management considers all facts and circumstances that create an economic incentive to exercise an extension option, or not exercise a termination option.
 Extension options (or periods after termination options) are only included in the lease term if the lease is reasonably certain to be extended (or not terminated).